Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Seat Comfort 4.6 Most consistently comfortable once you find your recline setting
+Seat Comfort 4.6 Most consistently comfortable once the recline setting is right

 Back Support 4.6 Most structured lumbar feel in the group

-Seat Depth Fit 4.2 Recline helps compensate for depth preferences
+Seat Depth Fit 4.2 Recline helps compensate for different depth preferences

 Ease of Movement / Repositioning 4.1 Functional once placed; heavy to move